subham-codes007/Qoutes_Generator/README.md

 In further development phases I will add filters and search methods that will enhance the experience.

-For now I will be using the qoute generator api, later I will think of writing the logic by myself.
+For now I will be using the qoute generator api, later I will think of writing the logic by myself.# Qoutes_Generator